 Directly across from the parking area is Caves Trail which switchbacks uphill for about a mile.
 Along the way you can see the caves getting ever closer on your right.
 The climb will get your heart rate up; on top is a great view of Cement, Flat Top, Red Top, and Whetstone Mountains.
 Cement Mountain is the one straight across Cement Creek Road; looking down will show you how far you came from the parking area and provide a real sense of accomplishment!
 You may be able to pick out the old ski runs from Pioneer Ski Area which ran on this mountain in the 1930’s.
 Pioneer was home to Colorado’s first mechanized chair lift!

 Heading back down to the parking lot will make this trail about 2 miles long.
 It generally takes 30 to 45 minutes up and 20 or 30 minutes down for a round trip of about 1 1/2 hours.
-You can extend the hike with Walrod Cutoff Trail, which you can see below on the CBGTrails map.
+You can extend the hike with Walrod Cutoff Trail.
 This is also a great Crested Butte mountain biking area!

 Red Lady/Mt.
 Emmons